My Futuristic Past

 The people novels have conventionally been written about are gradually ceasing to exist.

-Novels have always belonged to aristocrats of time; not, I say, merely to aristocrats, although they have been disproportionately represented, Our perceptions outrun the sedentary sentence by much too much but to those subjects who have freedom of choice about how to act within time.
+Novels have always belonged to aristocrats of time; not, I say, merely to aristocrats, although they have been disproportionately represented, but to those subjects who have freedom of choice about how to act within time.
 The Fordist factory-line workers, performing a repetitive task all day, cannot interest the novel for more than a few moments whilst they are at work.
 It is only when the machine stops that the story begins.
 (David Foster Wallace’s The Pale King attempts to make a novel out of the dead time of insanely repetitive deskwork; and it fails, at least in the form of it he left us.)